Tensor-based computation of metastable and coherent sets: HOCUR-based Approach

-In what follows, we present different methods which enable us to solve tensorized versions of the eigenvalue problems~\eqref{eq:Data_Based_EVP_EDMD} and \eqref{eq:FB_evp}.
-First, we present an alternative construction of TT representations for transformed data tensors based on the HOCUR decomposition discussed in Section \ref{sec: HOCUR}.
-Afterwards, we will derive the tensor-based counterparts of AMUSE corresponding to EDMD as well as CCA.
-Henceforth, the resulting tensor-based methods will be called \emph{AMUSEt} (\emph{AMUSE on tensors}).

-\subsection{HOCUR for transformed data tensors}
+\subsection{HOCUR for Transformed Data Tensors}

-In practice, the direct construction of transformed data tensors as described in Section~\ref{sec: basis decomp} may be infeasible due to a large number of basis functions or snapshots.
-Our idea to circumvent this problem is a combination of different techniques from \cite{OSELEDETS2010, GOREINOV2010, GOREINOV2001}, specifically adapted to transformed data tensors as described in Section \ref{sec: basis decomp}.
-As suggested in \cite{OSELEDETS2010}, Algorithm~\ref{alg: HOCUR} successively updates the rows sets of the unfolded residual tensors during a forward loop, while all column sets are fixed.
+As suggested in \cite{OSELEDETS2010}, Algorithm~\ref{alg: HOCUR} successively updates the row sets of the unfolded residual tensors during a forward loop, while all column sets are fixed.
 Then, column sets are updated during a backward loop, with all row sets fixed, and the entire procedure is repeated until convergence.
-The key insight, used in lines \ref{alg: HOCUR Line submatrix 1} -- \ref{alg: HOCUR Line MAXVOL1} and \ref{alg: HOCUR Line submatrix 2} -- \ref{alg: HOCUR Line MAXVOL2}, is that each update only operates on a small subtensor which is easily evaluated.
+The key insight, used in lines \ref{alg: HOCUR Line submatrix 1}--\ref{alg: HOCUR Line MAXVOL1} and \ref{alg: HOCUR Line submatrix 2}--\ref{alg: HOCUR Line MAXVOL2}, is that each update only operates on a small subtensor which is easily evaluated.
 Assume we are given a row set $\mathbf{I} = \mathbf{I}_q = \{\mathbf{i}_1 , \dots, \mathbf{i}_{r_q}\}$ of multi-indices comprising modes $n_1,\ldots,n_q$, and a column set $\mathbf{J} = \mathbf{J}_{q+2} = \{\mathbf{j}_1 , \dots, \mathbf{j}_s\}$ of multi-indices comprising modes $n_{q+2},\ldots, n_{p}, m$:

 Then, a new extended row set comprising the first $q+1$ modes

 can be obtained by applying Algorithm \textrm{Maxvol} to the submatrix $\Psi(X)_{|\I,\J} \in \R^{r_q \cdot n_{q + 1 } \times s}$, given by

 This matrix is easily set up using basis function evaluations.
 More precisely, given multi-indices $\mathbf{i} = (i_1, \dots, i_q) \in \mathbf{I}$ and $\mathbf{j} = (i_{q+2}, \dots, i_{p}, k) \in \mathbf{J}$, entries $\PSI(X)_{\mathbf{i},:,\mathbf{j}}$ of $\Psi(X)_{| \I, \J}$ are given by